Who Was Robert Frost?

 Apparently, Thomas's indecision and regret regarding what paths to take inspired Frost's work.
 The time Frost spent in England was one of the most significant periods in his life, but it was short-lived.
 Shortly after World War I broke out in August 1914, Frost and Elinor were forced to return to America.

-When Frost arrived back home, his reputation had preceded him, and he was well-received by the literary world.
-His new publisher, Henry Holt, who would remain with him for the rest of his life, had purchased all of the copies of North of Boston, and in 1916, he published Frost's Mountain Interval, a collection of other works that he created while in England, including a tribute to Thomas.
+When Frost arrived back in America, his reputation had preceded him, and he was well-received by the literary world.
+His new publisher, Henry Holt, who would remain with him for the rest of his life, had purchased all of the copies of North of Boston.
+In 1916, he published Frost's Mountain Interval, a collection of other works that he created while in England, including a tribute to Thomas.